Notice Period Dilemma: Do I Need to Serve Extra Days Due to Leave Without Pay?

 KK!HR

-It is not clear as to how out of 60 days in which there will be 8 weekly off days at least, only 4 is treated as LWP.
+It is not clear how, out of 60 days in which there will be at least 8 weekly off days, only 4 are treated as Leave Without Pay (LWP).

-Any how you have to give uniform consideration, be it including or excluding the weekly offs in the notice period throughout, including for the present 7/11 days.
-As the notice period is mentioned as 60 days, it is presumed to be 60 working days and the weekly offs are excluded.
-When the industry is not working on weekly off day and no business is transacted that day, the purpose of notice period is frustrated if weekly off is considered in the notice period.
-But again check up what was done in the earlier cases, as they cannot put a new rule against you.
-But going by the above interpretation you will have to work additionally for 11 working days. from 3rd Feb.
+Anyhow, you have to give uniform consideration, whether including or excluding the weekly offs in the notice period throughout, including for the present 7/11 days.
+As the notice period is mentioned as 60 days, it is presumed to be 60 working days, and the weekly offs are excluded.
+When the industry is not working on a weekly off day and no business is transacted that day, the purpose of the notice period is frustrated if the weekly off is considered in the notice period.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute